 This is most likely not your only Activation box in this diagram.
 To clone it, make sure the whole group is selected and hold ALT while you drag to the new location.
 Double click on the label twice to begin editing the text.

 These labeled Activation boxes can be used to show additional detail within a timeline.
 I’ve stacked them like a flame chart to imply function calls.
 This can come in handy when the scope of your diagram spans from whole systems down to method names.

 The last component of these diagrams is the message arrow.
 They represent a communication from one component to another.
 Sequence diagrams can include all manner of message arrow styles, including dashed and solid lines, filled and unfilled arrowheads.
 I’ll start with the filled, solid arrow.

 Insert arrow (found under the Insert / Shape submenu)

-- Hold shift, click and drag from left to right.
+- Hold SHIRT, click and drag from left to right.

 - Style the arrow to have a fill (disabled by default)

 - Choose your border color to be the same color.

 That’s it.
 Because these arrows and labels are so frequently tweaked and changed, I don’t group the labels with the arrows.
 I recommend using the same font and size for all labels for consistency.
 Once you have one label set up, Alt-drag it to clone it for more.